mkt1412/GraspGPT_public/README.md

 # FoundationGrasp: Generalizable Task-Oriented Grasping with Foundation Models
 [[preprint]](https://arxiv.org/pdf/2404.10399.pdf) [[website]](https://sites.google.com/view/foundationgrasp) [[video]](https://www.youtube.com/watch?v=0AEwXl9i77o)

-Since FoundationGrasp is an extension of GraspGPT, we do not provide a separate github repo for the code implementation and data of FoundationGrasp.
-If you find FoundationGrasp useful in your useful, please cite:
+Since FoundationGrasp is an extension of GraspGPT, we do not provide a separate GitHub repo for the code implementation and data of FoundationGrasp.
+If you find FoundationGrasp useful in your research, please cite:
 ```
 @misc{tang2024foundationgrasp,
       title={FoundationGrasp: Generalizable Task-Oriented Grasping with Foundation Models},